 - use the Web Services or any other means to access the accounts of any other users, to interfere with the ability of other users to access Aeris Sites or Aeris Services, or to intercept, collect or store personal information about other users or their customers, other than as may be necessary for you to provide support to your End Users;

-- take or permit any actions that you reasonably ought to know may overload or crash the Web Services, the Aeris Platform or any Aeris Site or the systems of any other party, including Carrier Partners or cloud hosting providers;
+- take or permit any actions that you reasonably ought to know may overload or crash the Web Services, the Aeris Platform or any Aeris Site or the systems of any other party, including Wireless Provider Partners or any Service Provider, such as cloud hosting providers;

 - benchmark any of the Aeris Services, perform penetration testing or engage in any other activity to probe the Aeris Platform, any Aeris Site or any other Aeris systems, or collect or share information about the performance of the Aeris Services;